George Howard Paul: Background

-Paul was born in Danville in Caledonia County, Vermont, on March 14, 1826; graduated from the University of Vermont, 1847; attended Harvard Law School (but did not graduate) and was subsequently admitted to the bar.
-He worked in newspaper journalism, and served as postmaster of Burlington, Vermont, in 1849.
+Paul was born in Danville in Caledonia County, Vermont, on March 14, 1826; graduated from the University of Vermont in 1847; attended Harvard Law School (but did not graduate) and was subsequently admitted to the bar.
+He worked in newspaper journalism and served as postmaster of Burlington, Vermont, in 1849.

 Move to Wisconsin, and departure

-Paul had some unsuccessful business ventures, and moved to Kenosha, Wisconsin, in 1851 to escape his creditors.
+Paul had some unsuccessful business ventures and moved to Kenosha, Wisconsin, in 1851 to escape his creditors.
 He purchased the Kenosha Democrat in 1851, which he published through 1854.
 During the 1853 session of the Wisconsin Legislature, he was hired as assistant clerk of the state senate under chief clerk John K. Williams.
 He also held the patronage post of postmaster of Kenosha from 1853 to 1861.
 In 1856, he was elected Mayor of Kenosha and was re-elected in 1857 and 1858.
-He also served as a member of the Kenosha County board of supervisors in 1857.
+He also served as a member of the Kenosha County Board of Supervisors in 1857.
 When the Republicans won the 1860 election, Paul moved briefly to New York City, where he worked for the New York Daily News in 1861 before returning to Wisconsin.

 Move to Milwaukee

 On his return, he settled in Milwaukee and found a job on the editorial staff of the Milwaukee Daily News.
-In 1862, with the financial backing of Milwaukee banker Alexander Mitchell, Paul and J. M. Lyon purchased the newspaper, and Paul served as editor until 1881, when the News changed hands and became the Daily Republican and News (it would eventually merge into the Milwaukee Sentinel.
+In 1862, with the financial backing of Milwaukee banker Alexander Mitchell, Paul and J. M. Lyon purchased the newspaper.
+Paul served as editor until 1881, when the News changed hands and became the Daily Republican and News (it would eventually merge into the Milwaukee Sentinel.

 Paul became a major figure in Wisconsin politics.
 He was a delegate to many Democratic National Conventions, served on the Democratic National Committee (1864–1868 and again 1872–1876), and was chairman of the state party executive committee (1872–1874).

 Taylor administration

 He was the campaign manager for William Robert Taylor's coalition of Democrats, reform Republicans, and Grangers (the "Reform Party"), which secured the election of Taylor as Governor in 1873.
 A central demand of the Grangers was the passage of a new railroad regulation.
-Taylor and Paul passed and supported the law—known as the "Potter Law" for its chief sponsor, state senator Robert L. D. Potter—despite strong opposition from Paul's previous financial backer Alexander Mitchell, who by this time had become a member of congress.
-Despite Mitchell's opposition, Paul continued to support the Potter Law and was appointed to the newly created office of Railroad Commissioner, which was granted vast powers by the legislation to regulate freight rates charged by railroads.
+Taylor and Paul passed and supported the law—known as the "Potter Law" for its chief sponsor, state senator Robert L. D. Potter—despite strong opposition from Paul's previous financial backer, Alexander Mitchell, who by this time had become a member of congress.
+Despite Mitchell's opposition, Paul continued to support the Potter Law.
+He was appointed to the newly created office of Railroad Commissioner, which was granted vast powers by the legislation to regulate freight rates charged by railroads.
 Paul, however, did come to an accommodation with Mitchell, which ensured his personal, political, and financial future after the defeat of the Reform coalition in the 1875 elections and the subsequent repeal of the Potter Law.